In the event you don't see your

 Currently, I am aware of a couple of BBS/PBBS

-to name a few.
+to name one.
 Support was not included mainly because I didn't know

 how they look or behave.
 To request that they get supported, read on...